- Outdoor Living Space Ideas

 - Made in the USA

 Filler: Lava Rock, Fire Glass & Other Options

 Gas-fueled concrete fire bowls and tables can be filled with lava rock, colored fire glass, ceramic logs, or other fireproof decorative accents such as geometric stones and spheres.
 The material you choose often depends on your budget and personal tastes.

 Lava rock or ceramic logs are a good filler choice if you prefer a more rustic appearance that complements the organic look of natural concrete.
-Fire glass costs nearly twice as much as lava rock, but its reflectivity enables it to give off more heat and it comes in a wide range of decorative colors (see these samples from Crete Molds).
+Fire glass costs nearly twice as much as lava rock, but its reflectivity enables it to give off more heat and it comes in a wide range of decorative colors.
 Another option is to combine fire glass with lava rock, using lava rock as the bottom layer and fire glass on top.
 This allows you to obtain the heating efficiency and shimmering visual effects of fire glass while cutting costs.

 Choosing a Burner and Ignition System